Antonio417/Antonio417/README.md

 - 🌏 I'm based in Melbourne,Australia
 - 🔭 I’m a self-taught Data Analyst and Machine Learning Engineer
 - 📝 Taught myself SQL, Excel, Python and Tableau
-- 🏢 I'm on an internship under Data Science and Artificial Intelligence Department at Monash University, building a GAN model to generate humanoid collage art from construction tool parts
+- 🏢 I did an internship under Data Science and Artificial Intelligence Department at Monash University, building a GAN model to generate humanoid collage art from construction tool parts
 - 📖 I'm a deep learning engineer and a part of the training team at Monash DeepNeuron
 - 🩻 Currently building a deep learning model that classify human sperm cells based on the morphological characteristics of their head and tail using labelled images taken under a microscope.